 The evidence provided in this book exhibits the power that could come from transitioning domestic minorities into “foreign” residents.

 The evidence provided in this book exhibits the power that could come from transitioning domestic minorities into “foreign” residents.
 Achieving this through the political tactic of outsourcing passports as it provides conditional inclusion.
-By using the strategy of labeling minorities as pending citizens and providing them with some conditional rights, such as the right to work but not rights of other citizen benefits, allows countries to reap the rewards of pending citizenship.
-The benefits that the government receives being a larger labor force and a new avenue of taxation, without having to provide the full benefits of naturalization.
+By using the strategy of labeling minorities as pending citizens and providing them with some conditional rights, such as the right to work but not the rights of other citizens benefits, allows countries to reap the rewards of pending citizenship.
+The benefits that the government receives are a larger labor force and a new avenue of taxation, without having to provide the full benefits of naturalization.

 These discussions are significant for realizing the lack of awareness of the antiquated naturalization laws that are still in effect.
 This book is an essential read for anyone interested in International Relations, especially within the Middle East.
-It implicates the various processes and oversights of the citizenship process, and exposes the vulnerability of stateless persons.
+It implicates the various processes and oversights of the citizenship process and exposes the vulnerability of stateless persons.
 Lori concludes her phenomenal book by expressing that citizenship can only really be known in its absence, as the absence of citizenship status allows for exposure to the realities of a harsh life with no protection.